robotenique/snacker/deliverables/doc/recommender.md

 **Current mock idea:**

-* 1000 Users, demographic division tbd, jointly with the 'profile' of each users
+* 5000 Users, no demographic division.
+Users were generated using [RandomUser API](https://randomuser.me)
-* Approx. 2000 Snacks from all over the world
+* Approx. 2200 Snacks from all over the world

-Total = 2mi of possible reviews.
-Going to generate: 408 000 (.2 times of the data);
+* Total = 2mi of possible reviews.
+Going to generate: 408 000 (.2 times of the data) => ~82 review per user >:D;
+* All users have the same password: 123456
+* The user group will be saved at 'usergroup.json'
+* The base profiles are: salty, spicy, sour, sweet, bitter.
+Then I put three more: mix(spicy, sweet), mix(sweet, sour), mix(salty, sour)
+* For the base class, the user will rate 60 snacks of that category (salty, sweet, etc) with rating from 4 to 5.
+Then, choose random snacks from all the snacks, and give them ratings from 0 to 4 (a normal distribution in this case), until he completes the 22 remaining ratings.
+* For the mixed classes, first there is 1/2 chance of choosing each category, and the user will rate 50 randomly choosen snacks which belongs to one of those categories.
+Then,it will choose snacks from neither category, and give them ratings from 0 to 4 following a normal distribution.
+* Distribution of classes are like this:

+The division of the user profiles will be like this:
+14% - Salty
+14% - Spicy
+14% - Sour
+14% - Sweet
+14% - Bitter
+10% - mix(spicy, sweet)
+10% - mix(sweet, sour)
+10% - mix(salty, sour)